omkarfadtare/Essential/README.md

 ```

 __4) Pulling changes made in remote repository to local repository:__
-- Open Git Bash, navigate to the local repository on your machine and run any of the below two commands:
+- Open Git Bash, navigate to the local repository on your machine and run any of the below two commands in Git Bash:
 ```ruby
 git fetch origin
 git merge